-She is particularly interested in artistic and para-artistic institutional models that understand themselves (even if no one else does) as prefiguring, supporting or representing radical social changes.
-She has found valuable resources in institutional models that might not always think of art as their main organising discourse, from self-organised activist spaces to community museums.
+I am currently completing a monograph on art institutions as sites of artistic, political and philosophical experimentation.
+I am particularly interested in artistic and para-artistic institutional models that understand themselves (even if no one else does) as prefiguring, supporting or representing radical social changes.
+I have found valuable resources in institutional models that might not always think of art as their main legitimating discourse, from self-organised activist spaces to community museums.

-Additionally, she has an ongoing interest in the cultural lives of tourism and their embroilment with forms of exploitation that draw from colonial models, primarily as a member of the research group turicom (www.turicom.es)
+Additionally, I am interested on the cultural lives of tourism and their embroilment with forms of exploitation that draw from colonial models, primarily as a member of the international research group TURICOM.

-I welcome research applicants seeking to work on any of the above topics.
+I welcome doctoral research applicants seeking to work on any of the above topics.

 Hernández Velázquez, Y. M., ed.
 2011.
 Inter/Multi/Cross/Trans.
 The Uncertain Territory of Art Theory in the Age of Academic Capitalism.
 Vitoria-Gasteiz, Spain: Montehermoso.
 ISBN 978-84-96845-44

 Hernández Velázquez, Y. M..
 2019.
 Imagining Curatorial Practice after 1972.
 In: Paul O'Neill; Simon Sheikh; Lucy Steeds and Mick Wilson, eds.
 Curating after the Global: Roadmaps for the Present.
 Cambridge, Massachusetts: MIT Press, pp. 255-270.
 ISBN 9780262537902